 – ECU Guitar Competition 2016

-He has been prize winner in international guitar competitions in Chile, United States, Spain and Greece.
 He has also received full scholarships from the Chilean Government to study a Master’s and Doctoral Degrees in The United States.
 Nicolas has given recitals in important music halls in Chile such as Teatro del Lago, Teatro Oriente, Teatro Municipal in Viña del Mar, Teatro Municipal del Maule, and others.
 He has performed in United States, Spain, France, Portugal, Greece, Austria, Morocco, and Argentina.
 He has been invited to take part in important Music Festivals: International Festival “Guitarras de América”; International Guitar Festival “Ciutat d’Elx”; Nit de Concerts Clasics a Santa María de Solanes, Catalunya, Spain; Les Cordes Pincées Festival in Rabat, Marruecos; and others.
 He has also performed with Orquesta Clásica de la USACH, Orquesta Provincia Marga Marga, and the UT New Music Ensemble.

-In 2010 he released his first CD, “Retrato”, with works by Mauro Giuliani, Antonio José, Leo Brouwer and Sergei Rudnev.
+He released his first CD, “Retrato”, with works by Mauro Giuliani, Antonio José, Leo Brouwer and Sergei Rudnev.
 In Chile, he was chair of guitar and teacher at Music Conservatory Sergei Prokofiev, in Viña del Mar, Chile, until the beginning of his graduate studies at the United States.
 As a recognition of a perfect GPA of 4 in his Master’s Degree, he was invited to be a member of the prestigious Honor Society Phi Kappa Phi, the oldest all-discipline honor society organized around recognizing academic excellence in the United States.